Kohl's cuts 2022 outlook, closing mixed week for retailers

 AP Business Writers

-The company that owns Coach and Kate Spade also issued an sales outlook for the year that fell a bit short of Wall Street expectations, sending its shares lower on a day when broader markets bounced higher.

-Kohl’s has struggled for years and spiking inflation on top of rapidly evolving patterns of consumer spending have exacerbated its problems.
+Soaring prices have forced families to grow more cautious with spending, cutting back on new clothing, electronics, furniture and almost everything else that is not absolutely necessary.

+Exacerbating the problem for retailers, what Americans want to buy as the pandemic eases has shifted faster than anyone expected.
+After being cooped up at home for safety, they seemed to shift almost overnight to spending on restaurants, shows or travel.

-Those same forces have tripped up major retailers as well.
-Both Target and Walmart released quarterly earnings and they too are wrestling with inflation and shifting demand.
+Those same forces have tripped up retailers that sailed through the pandemic, posting record sales.
+Both Target and Walmart released quarterly earnings this week and they too are wrestling with inflation and shifting demand.

+On Wednesday the Commerce Department reported that retail sales were flat last month after having risen 0.8% in June.
+Sales fell 0.5% at department stores and 0.6% at clothing stores.

+That has left retailers with huge inventories of TVs, stereos, laptops or clothing perhaps too casual for nights out or work, forcing them to slash prices.

 Sales at stores open at least a year, a key gauge of a retailer’s health, slumped 7.7%.